 Here’s the gap filled.
 After it dries you can paint over the caulk for a seamless look.

 That’s it!
-That’s how we framed out our bathroom mirror.
-It’s really an easy DIY project that can easily elevate your bathroom without a lot of money or a lot of effort.
+That’s how we added a frame to our bathroom mirrors.
+It was a really simple update that had a pretty big bang for our buck.
+It’s really an easy DIY project that can elevate your bathroom without a lot of money or a lot of effort.
+If you have any questions about the tutorial – leave them in the comments below!

 The mirrors look wonderful – and it would’ve been a shame if you had to replace them and lose all of that gorgeous mirror space.
 I’ve not done any decor, DIY projects lately. ?
 But this does remind me that I need to get my mirror for above my dresser hung…now to find the studs. ?